GazalNeb/calculator-project/README.md

 If the decimal button is clicked when a value already has a decimal, it does not add an additional decimal to it.

-If an operator is clicked before a number, the message "Please enter a value first" is displayed in the display-bar
+If an operator is clicked before a number, the message "Please enter a value first" is displayed on the display-bar.

 The display looks like this: